th3cyb3rc0p/oh-my-posh/README.md

 ## Prerequisites

-You should use ConEmu to have a brilliant terminal experience on Windows.
-You can install it using [Chocolatey][chocolatey]:
+You should use ConEmu or Windows Terminal to have a brilliant terminal experience on Windows.

+You can install ConEmu using [Chocolatey][chocolatey]:

 ```powershell
 choco install ConEmu